 What Is Attachment Parenting?

-In child development, attachment refers to the tie or bond formed with the primary caregiver, usually the mother but is equally possible to be the father or other caregiver.
+In child development, attachment refers to the tie or bond formed with the primary caregiver, usually the mother but is equally possible to be the father or other caregivers.

 For babies, attachment to a caregiver is a biological instinct to stay as close to the caregiver as possible for safety and survival.

 Attachment Theory — originally developed by psychiatrist and psychologist John Bowlby (1969), and later on extended and categorized by developmental psychologist, Mary Ainsworth.
 Under this theory, four widely recognized types of attachment are secure, avoidant, resistant and disorganized1.